ucg8j/blog/_drafts/1970-01-01-a-foray-into-text-mining-part-i.md

     {
         # Parameters
         # sentences: vector of text to score
-        # pos.words: vector of words of postive sentiment
+        # pos.words: vector of words of positive sentiment
         # neg.words: vector of words of negative sentiment
         # .progress: passed to laply() to control of progress bar